Time Series, Persistent Homology and Chirality: Persistence Diagrams for Brownian Motions with Drift

-\begin{proof} Indeed, the total number of windings around $[x,y]$ is the total number of times the transition $\delta\to\beta$ in the symbolic trajectory is made.
-The probability that the trajectory of the standard Brownian motion with drift $m$ starting at $y$ reaches $x$ before escaping to infinity (i.e. the state $\omega$) is $\exp(-2m(y-x))$.
-Strong Markov property implies that the the escapes to infinity after each hitting of $y$ are independent, proving the conclusion. \end{proof}
+\begin{proof} Indeed, the total number of windings around $[x,y]$ is the total number of transitions from $d$ to $b$.
+The probability that the trajectory of the standard Brownian motion with drift $m$ starting at $y$ reaches $x$ before escaping to infinity is $\exp(-2m(y-x))$.
+Strong Markov property implies that the escapes to infinity after each hitting of $y$ are independent, proving the conclusion. \end{proof}